NMB Bank Limited

 NMB Bank Limited, previously known as National Merchant Bank of Zimbabwe Limited, is a commercial bank in Zimbabwe.
 It is licensed by the Reserve Bank of Zimbabwe, the central bank of that country and the national banking regulator.

 Location

-The headquarters of this bank and its main branch, are located on the First Floor of Unity Court, at the corner of Kwame Nkrumah Avenue and First Street, in Harare, the capital and largest city of Zimbabwe.
-The geographical coordinates of the headquarters of NMB Bank Limited are:17°49'40.0"S, 31°02'56.0"E (Latitude:-17.827778; Longitude:31.048889).
+The headquarters of this bank and its main branch, are located at 19207 Liberation Legacy Way (formerly Borrowdale Road), Borrowdale, in Harare, the capital and largest city of Zimbabwe.
+The bank has 14 branches across Zimbabwe as well as over agents in over 130 locations making it the bank with the largest footprint in the country.

 Overview

 The bank is a medium-sized financial services institution, that serves large corporations, small to medium enterprises (SMEs), as well as individuals.
 As of December 2017, the bank's total assets were valued at US$422.6 million, with shareholders' equity valued at US$65.65 million.

 History

-NMB Bank Limited was founded in 1993 by Zimbweans.
+NMB Bank Limited was founded in 1993 by Zimbabweans.
 At that time it was under the name National Merchant Bank of Zimbabwe.
 In June 1993, the bank was registered as an accepting house under the Banking Act.
 In 1997, the NMBZ Group was listed on the Zimbabwe Stock Exchange and simultaneously on the London Stock Exchange.
 In December 1999, NMB Bank was granted a commercial banking licence.
 It commenced commercial banking services in July 2000.